mahynski/template-conda-project/README.md

    * Change the name of the conda environment (default="project-env") in the `conda-env.yml` and files in .devcontainer/.
    * Install the "Dev Containers" Extension in VS Code.
    * First `git clone` this repo, then [open the folder in the container](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container) by selecting "Dev Containers: Open Folder in Container" from the Command Palette.
-   * From a terminal in VS Code, run `$ bash .devcontainer/start_jupyter.sh` to launch a Jupyter server (forwarded on port 1234 by default) from the head of the repo.
+   * From a terminal in VS Code, (1) navigate to your desired starting point (`data/analysis` is recommended), then (2) run `$ bash /path/to/.devcontainer/start_jupyter.sh` to launch a Jupyter server (forwarded on port 1234 by default) from the head of the repo.
 The default kernel contains the `conda-env.yml` packages but is not renamed.

 Local Installation
 ---